 Opening with a menacing guitar Creature of the Deep entices you into its clutches and holds you captive on a knife‘s edge.
-With an eerie feel from the get go this song is instantly unskippable as you feel the need to know what is going on and what is happening next.
+With an eerie feeling from the get-go this song is instantly unskippable as you feel the need to know what is going on and what is happening next.

 The main body of the song bursts in with an intensity that is pure electric.
 The chugging of the guitar strings sounding like a siren, as pictured in the artwork, dragging you further and further down into the dark depths.
 Whether this is the desired effect or a coincidence of great songwriting the body of music works well at creating the image of the creature, an image which will stay with you long after listening to her tale.